Introduction

 Amr ibn Salamah said: We later saw most of those circles fighting against us on the Day of Nahrawan alongside the Khawarij.

-Yahya ibn Amr and Amr ibn Yahya were both honest and hasan in hadith.
+Yahya ibn Amr and Amr ibn Yahya were both honest and hasan in hadith, but each of them was weakened by some scholars.

 There are other more disconnected or weaker reports of this incident.
 One narrated by Sayyar Abu al-Hakam, and one by Abd al-Wahid ibn Sabirah.
 However, there is not much benefit quoting them in detail.